Bankers' Pensions (Limits) Bill

 Groups Affected

-- Board members of banks: Those whose banks face the circumstances outlined in the bill may experience a reduction or forfeiture of their pension benefits.
+- Board members of banks: Those serving on the boards of banks that experience the circumstances described in the bill may see a reduction or forfeiture of their pensions.
+The impact varies depending on the Treasury's assessment of their individual responsibility.

 Powered by nyModel